orphic-inc/ruby-orphic-cli/README.md

 ## Installation

-You'll need Ruby and Rubygems installed for the Ruby Orphic CLI to function and develop your own commands or plugins.
+You'll need [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and Rubygems installed for the Ruby Orphic CLI to function and develop your own commands or plugins.
 This is built using the [Thor toolkit (Insecure Link!)](http://whatisthor.com/) and [Ruby on Rails](https://rubyonrails.org/).

 If looking to develop your own front end, check out our [rails fork here](https://github.com/orphic-inc/ruby-orphic-cli/tree/main/orphic-rails).
-You can [Get Started with Rails](https://guides.rubyonrails.org/getting_started.html) by following the previously linked guide and for more in-depth tutorials check out [Team Tree House](https://teamtreehouse.com/library/topic:ruby).
+You can [Get Started with Rails](https://guides.rubyonrails.org/getting_started.html) by following the linked guide and for more in-depth tutorials check out [Team Tree House](https://teamtreehouse.com/library/topic:ruby).

-# Spools

-A spool can be most likened to a volume or book in that threads make up pages, where a Spool can ascertain specific locations where Geeks were infantized, using the Paji and Cursor Geeks respectively.
-Paji specifies for uncommon keywords or commands you may not yet be familiar with, but has been identified as a Cursor Geek by Flash.
-Flash assists with real-time rendering and ephemeral changes.
-This creates a perpetual system via [Relational and Non-Relational databases](https://medium.com/@zhenwu93/relational-vs-non-relational-databases-8336870da8bc), as seen in our [example mongoDb doc](https://github.com/orphic-inc/ruby-orphic-cli/blob/main/orphic/lib/orphic/cli/sprites/cursor.rb).

-# Threads

-For each Geek, several inputs could be throughput as-is included with the example Geek.
-The reason "disc" or the equivalent of a hard-reset/disco is highly recommended, but not required falls on a few reasons:

-The map command provides access to infinite tiers of districts, within reason unless things break which is cause to believe unreasonable in scope.

-While a mechanism for invoking scope and difference of equation from the original scope of a project (or "District"), custom Districts can invoke their own commands via this CLI which can create interesting effects with APIs.

-# Districts

-To create a District, it is required to have an accessible (via SSL and redirected to SSL) API ([Example](https://tudio.us/api/auth)) which returns a [valid](https://jwt.io/introduction) [JWT]([More Info]), and Orphic Enterprises provides base districts for [these factors](https://12factor.net/):

-# Sprites

-Sprites serve as directional input, whether intentional or unintentional, serving a focal point for where all attention has become interest with a beginning state of (0,0).

-// TODO

-## Geek: Declarative

-### I - Awake - Infant: Codebase
-#### II - Growth - Rookie: Dependencies
-#### III - Discovery - Amateur: Config

-## Flash: Maximum Portability

-### IV - Trust - a: Backing Services
-#### V - Truth - b: Build, Release, Run
-#### VI - Magic - Neo: Processes

-## Paji: Continuous Deployment

-### VII - Poetry - d: Port Binding
-#### VIII - Drive - Professional: Concurrency
-#### IX - Will - Mega: Disposability

-## Cursor: Scale Up

-### X - Loyal - Penultimate: Dev/Prod Parity
-#### XI - Enthusiasm - Ultimate: Logs
-#### XII - Clarity - Awesome: Maximum Portability

 ## Basic Guide to a Web Development environment for the Orphic CLI